Action records aligned to tracking footage, frame by frame.

-Dynamic running analysis for
+Dynamic running analysis for decision intelligence

 From tracking clips to explainable decision review